 Who Is Rupert Murdoch?

-Rupert Murdoch's father was a famous war correspondent and newspaper publisher.
-Murdoch inherited his father's papers, the Sunday Mail and the News, and continued to purchase other media outlets over the years.
+Rupert Murdoch’s father was a famous war correspondent and newspaper publisher.
+Murdoch inherited his father’s papers, the Sunday Mail and the News, and continued to purchase other media outlets over the years.
 In the 1970s, he started buying American newspapers.
-Murdoch branched out into entertainment with the purchase of 20th Century Fox Film Corp. in 1985, and later sparked transformation of the cable TV landscape by introducing Fox News.
-Four years after restructuring his empire into two divisions, 21st Century Fox Inc. and News Corp., Murdoch in 2017 sold much of 21st Century Fox to the Walt Disney Company.
+Murdoch branched out into entertainment with the purchase of 20th Century Fox Film Corp. in 1985 and later sparked transformation of the cable TV landscape by introducing Fox News.
+Four years after restructuring his empire into two divisions, 21st Century Fox Inc. and News Corp., Murdoch sold much of 21st Century Fox to the Walt Disney Company in 2017.

 Early Life and Career

 Keith Rupert Murdoch was born on March 11, 1931, on a small farm about 30 miles south of Melbourne, Australia.
 Since birth, Murdoch has gone by his middle name, Rupert, the name of his maternal grandfather.
 His father, Keith Murdoch, was a well-known Australian journalist who owned a number of local and regional newspapers: the Herald in Melbourne, the Courier-Mail in Brisbane, and the News and Sunday Mail.